 You may ask yourself the question: “can my host shut down my website?”.
 We recently had a client whose website was suspended because it contained malware.
 Some hosts will automatically take a website offline if they detect that it has been hacked.
-This protects other sites on the server, and might also prevent the server ip address being blacklisted.
+This protects other sites on the server, and might also prevent the server ip address from being blacklisted.

 Your host can also suspend your website if you have not paid your hosting bill.
 So make sure you have set up an automatic renewal of your hosting plan, or at the very least whitelisted the email address of your web hosting company, to make sure their reminder emails don’t drop into your spam folder.
-As a final belts and braces assurance – why not add a reminder into your calendar or other to-do list app to make sure you don’t miss the renewal date?
+As a final belts and braces assurance – why not add a reminder to your calendar or other to-do list app to make sure you don’t miss the renewal date?